jdeluyck/kcoreorg-website/_posts/2026/2026-07-12-the-search-for-email-hosting.md

 ## Hosting providers

-I had a look at a bunch of alternative hosting providers.
+I had a look at a bunch of alternative hosting providers, in no particular order.

 ### [Proton](https://proton.me/mail) & [Tuta](https://tuta.com/)